jimmyking9999999/LCSWrapper/README.md

 ## Ascending into CS:

-This script only works for saucerors at the current moment, and hardcore is not supported.
-Most moon signs should be fine - If you have a [rune-strewn spoon cocoon](https://kol.coldfront.net/thekolwiki/index.php/Rune-strewn_spoon_cocoon), ascending Sauceror/Wallaby is best, as we'll be able to get early beach access for [baconstoned](https://kol.coldfront.net/thekolwiki/index.php/Baconstoned) for easier powerleveling.
+This script only works for myst classes at the current moment, and hardcore is not supported.
+Most moon signs should be fine - If you have a [rune-strewn spoon cocoon](https://kol.coldfront.net/thekolwiki/index.php/Rune-strewn_spoon_cocoon), ascending Wallaby is best, as we'll be able to get early beach access for [baconstoned](https://kol.coldfront.net/thekolwiki/index.php/Baconstoned) for easier powerleveling.
 An [astral six-pack](https://kol.coldfront.net/thekolwiki/index.php/Astral_pilsner) is preferred, due to the much larger turngen, and will be used as the primary source of adventures in the run.
 Most pets are fine, but an [astral pet sweater](https://kol.coldfront.net/thekolwiki/index.php/Astral_pet_sweater) is preferred.

 ## Additional Information: